- Garmin Edge Bike Computer

 For shorter trips closer to home (or help), this tiny multi-tool is more practical than the larger tool kit above.
 In addition, this multi-tool is just 3 inches long, and 2 inches wide and weighs a mere 6.5 ounces.

 Long hours in the saddle can get uncomfortable.
-These padded men’s underwear makes for a much more comfy ride.
-They are lightweight, moisture-wicking, and breathable.
+Its underwear makes for a much more comfortable ride.
+It is lightweight, moisture-wicking, and breathable.

 What could be better than opening a cold beer after a long ride?
 But then, open that beer with this bottle opener!
-Made of stainless steel and resembling a bike chain, it is a great Christmas stocking stuffer.
+It is a great Christmas stocking stuffer made of stainless steel resembling a bike chain.

-These Giro Rumble VR men’s mountain cycling shoes have injected nylon plates that make for a more efficient power transfer from foot to pedal.
-In addition, the outsole offers grip and stability, crucial when bouncing over rough terrain, just what a mountain biker needs!
+These Giro Rumble VR men’s mountain cycling shoes have injected nylon plates for a more efficient power transfer from foot to pedal.
+The outsole offers grip and stability, which are crucial when bouncing over rough terrain.
+They are just what a mountain biker needs!

 Every cyclist needs a tool kit for on-the-road repairs.
 This one is perfect.
 It’s small enough to carry on even a long ride, is suitable for road and mountain bikes, and contains the all-important Allen wrench.

-These Giro Savix men’s road cycling shoes are for clip-in pedals, unlike the mountain biking shoes above.
-The closure offers instant release so that the foot can quickly be pulled out of the clipped pedals.
+Unlike the mountain biking shoes above, these Giro Savix men’s road cycling shoes are for clip-in pedals.
+The closure offers instant release so the foot can quickly be pulled out of the clipped pedals.
 Made of microfiber, the boots are breathable while still providing support.

 This bike helmet has integrated turn signal lights!
 It also has two built-in speakers and a noise-canceling microphone.
 So if your cyclist is on the road after dark, this is one of the best cycling gifts you can give them.

 This backpack is ideal for a bike commuter because you can’t carry everything in a saddle bag.
 Made of PVC, it will keep the contents safe and dry.
-It can fit a laptop up to 15 inches and has several front pockets for easy access to small items like a smartphone, wallet, and keys.
+It can fit up to 15 inches of a laptop and has several front pockets for easy access to small items like a smartphone, wallet, and keys.

 How badass does this mask look?!
-Of course, it’s meant bicycling in the city as it filters out urban pollution, but it’s an excellent gift for any bike lover who wants to look fabulous.
-The mask has exhalation valves to let out heat, humidity, and carbon dioxide and is made from Neoprene, which is hypo-allergenic.
+Of course, it means bicycling in the city as it filters out urban pollution, but it’s an excellent gift for any bike lover who wants to look fabulous.
+The mask is made from neoprene, which is hypoallergenic.
+It has exhalation valves to release heat, humidity, and carbon dioxide.

-This waterproof bike cover will not only keep a bike dry but also protect it from sun damage.
-It has a UV coating that offers up to 50+ protection from the sun.
-In addition, the lock-hole near the front wheel allows the bike to be locked up while the cover is on.
+This waterproof bike cover will keep a bike dry and protect it from sun damage.
+Its UV coating offers up to 50+ protection from the sun.
+In addition, the lockhole near the front wheel allows the bike to be locked up while the cover is on.

 You can’t ride a bike everywhere!
-For those situations, you need a bike rack.
-This rack can hold up to 70 pounds in two cycles and fit a wide range of frame sizes and designs.
+For those situations, a bike rack is.
+This rack can hold up to 70 pounds in two cycles and fit various frame sizes and designs.

 Every ounce counts; no cyclist wants unnecessary weight on their bike.
-But a cyclist has to drink, so this lightweight bottle cage is the perfect solution.
-They are easy to install and hold a water bottle securely, even over rough terrain.
+But cyclists have to drink, so this lightweight bottle cage is the perfect solution.
+It is easy to install and holds a water bottle securely, even over rough terrain.

-This heart rate monitor transmits real-time data over ANT+ connectivity and BLUETOOTH technology, which means cyclists can monitor themselves whether they’re riding outside or indoors on a trainer.
+This heart rate monitor transmits real-time.
+Cyclists can monitor themselves whether they’re riding outside or indoors on a trainer.
 The data can go to a Garmin device or an online training app like Zwift.

 Cyclists are so far ahead of their time!
 They were green before it was excellent and socially distancing before it was a thing.
 This t-shirt proclaims their social distancing bona fides.
 This will make a fun Christmas gift for 2020!